venantius/accountant/README.md

 URL fragment will trigger a full page reload.
 This defeats the purpose of using such elegant frameworks as Om, Reagent, et al.

-With Accountant, links that correspond to defined Secretary routes will trigger dispatches to those routes and update the browser's path, but won't reload the page.
+With Accountant, links that correspond to defined routes will trigger dispatches to those routes and update the browser's path, but won't reload the page.